Making Homemade Yogurt

 Ever so carefully, remove the hot jars from the water and let them cool down to 110-120 degrees F. I just let them sit on the counter and tested them with the thermometer periodically to determine their temperature.

-Once the jars have cooled, stir in 2 tablespoons of the yogurt into each jar.
+Once the jars have cooled, stir in 2 tablespoons of the yogurt into each jar with a non-metal utensil.
 It is important that your jars have cooled so that you don’t kill your live yogurt cultures as you mix the yogurt in.

 And that’s it!
 So simple with most supplies you probably already have at home even.
-The most difficult part for me was having a block of time to consistently check on it, but with planning you can make that work!
+The most difficult part for me was having a block of time to consistently check on it when I used the cooler method (the oven method takes care of this issue), but with planning you can make that work!

 No added sugar, good protein and lots of healthy probiotics that can’t be beat!!!
 So glad I finally tried it and look forward to doing more!